Samuel P. Hays research fellowship

 To apply, please submit the following items:

 - A two-page statement (500 words) explaining your project and how you intend to use the research funds.

 - A c.v. no more than two pages in length.

 The application period begins June 1.
 All items for the Samuel P. Hays Research Fellowship must be submitted electronically by October 1, 2015.
 We will provide additional details on June 1, 2015.

-The 2015 Samuel P. Hays Research Fellowship was awarded to Andrea Williams for her project, “Planting Politics: French Scientific Forestry and Empire in the Nineteenth-Century Mediterranean.”
+The 2015 Samuel P. Hays Research Fellowship was awarded to Andrea Williams, Colorado State University, for her project, “Planting Politics: French Scientific Forestry and Empire in the Nineteenth-Century Mediterranean.”